WennieL/holbertonschool-shell/permissions/README.md

-Write a script that prints all the groups the current user is part of.
+Write a script that changes the owner of the file hello to the user betty.

-julien@ubuntu:/tmp/h$ ./2-groups
-julien adm cdrom sudo dip plugdev lpadmin sambashare julien@ubuntu:/tmp/h$
-Note: depending on the user, you will get a different output.